Vindonissa Legionary Trail

 Bathing guests were looking for a pleasurable experience, so Roman baths were often decorated with elaborate paintings, sculptures and monumental basins.
 The large bathhouse inside the legionary camp (thermae legionis) was much more lavishly equipped than the small bathhouse outside (balneum).
 Nothing remains of the larger facility today, but parts of its luxurious fittings can be viewed at the Vindonissa Museum.

-The bathhouse can be visited with museum admission.
+The baths can be visited with museum admission.